greenelab/deep-review/sections/06_discussion.md

 game theory for assigning contributions to players in cooperative games.
-Briefly, the Shapely values measure the average marginal benefit of including a player over all possible orders in which the players could be included [@tag:Shapely_wikipedia].
+Briefly, the Shapely values measure the average marginal benefit of including a player over all possible orders in which the players could be included [@tag:Shapely].
 In the case of DeepLIFT, the "inclusion" of a player is analogous to setting a particular input to its actual value rather than its reference value.
 DeepLIFT introduced a modification which treated positive and negative contributions separately to address some failure cases of integrated gradients; the modification can be understood as an improved approximation of